Topological Insulators Quantum Mechanics: Introduction

+However, although prescription (\ref{rule}) is correct, it leads to {{an infinitely large number of} topological insulators models and the question is how do we limit this arbitrariness.

+There is an economically albeit physically strong possibility to impose supersymmetry as a starting point, and this strategy is supported by a {{considerable amount}} of work \cite{01,lot,1,2,3,4}.

-In this paper, we would like to study the problem posed by Kane and Mele \cite{kane1} using supersymmetric quantum mechanics techniques \cite{witten,review}.
-The advantages of solving this problem in this way are at least three: the first is that the spin-orbit coupling results from supersymmetrization and is not a non-relativistic correction.
-Secondly, using this procedure, we can see how the $SU(2)$ connection emerges in the Hamiltonian, and third, the proposed procedure might allow one to analyze other classes of models of topological insulators.
+Then, let us start by considering the problem posed above with the help of techniques coming from supersymmetric quantum mechanics \cite{witten,review}.
+The advantages of {{ this procedure }} are at least three: the first is that the spin-orbit coupling {{comes}} from supersymmetrization, and it is not a non-relativistic correction.
+Secondly, a $SU(2)$ connection naturally emerges in the Hamiltonian, and third, the procedure proposed here might allow the analysis of general systems whose properties are close to topological insulators models.

+This last aspect is interesting because it suggests that using supersymmetric quantum mechanics techniques \cite{review} , we could solve a broad spectrum of "supersymmetric topological insulators" problems that can be useful in possible applications, and in this paper, we would like to explain some examples in this direction.

-In $d=3$, there are at least two different ways to supersymmetrize a physical system; the first one is based on Clifford's algebra for fermionic fields \cite{witten}, and the other, on a modification that induces a spin-orbit coupling term for the Hamiltonian \cite{jj} (see also \cite{gozzi} for the one-dimensional case).
+In three dimensions there are at least two different ways to supersymmetrize a physical system; the first one is based on Clifford's algebra for fermionic fields \cite{witten}, and the other, on a modification that induces a spin-orbit coupling term for the Hamiltonian \cite{jj} (see also \cite{gozzi} for the one-dimensional case).

 This last method of supersymmetrization is the one we will use in this paper.

-The paper is organized as follows; in section II, we show the main ideas of this supersymmetry in connection with the topological insulators.
-In section III, we provide two examples of how these ideas apply for the case of a harmonic oscillator and the Aharonov-Bohm potentials; for the case of the oscillator in three dimensions, it turns out to be an extension of the system considered by Benevig and Zhang \cite{zhang}, while for the second we show how we can build a topological insulator using the Aharonov-Bohm effect.
-In the last section contains the conclusions and the discussion of the results.
+We start section II by explaining some essential aspects and other results that, as far as we know, are not discussed elsewhere.
+In section III, we provide two examples of how these ideas apply for the case of a harmonic oscillator and the Aharonov-Bohm potentials; for the case of the oscillator in three dimensions, it turns out to be an extension of the system considered in \cite{zhang}, while for the second we show how we can build a topological insulator using the Aharonov-Bohm effect. {{In Section IV we provide two examples of continuous topological insulators connected with high energy physics, namely, an extension of Dirac's oscillator and the magnetoelectric effect in Dark Matter physics.}} The last section contains the conclusions.